mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--no-build`

-Prevents building the application or any application dependencies.
+Prevents building the app and any dependencies.

-Intended to use on dedicated install machines.
+Intended to use on resource-constrainted machines incapable of performing builds.

 ### `HALCYON_NO_BUILD_DEPENDENCIES`